msande231/msande231.github.io/assignment1.markdown

 **Option 2: Use the setup script from the course repo**

-_If you skip this step, the following steps will not work._ In the [course repo](https://github.com/mse231/mse231_f22) there is a script called `farmshare-setup.sh`.
+_If you skip this step, the following steps of Option 2 will not work._ In the [course repo](https://github.com/mse231/mse231_f22) there is a script called `farmshare-setup.sh`.
 Please clone the course repo onto your FarmShare home directory (which is the default directory you enter when you SSH into FarmShare, e.g. `/home/your_user_name`).
 Copy `farmshare-setup.sh` into this FarmShare home directory from the cloned repo directory.
 Then enter the following commands:
 1. `cd ~`
 2. `chmod +x farmshare-setup.sh`
 3. `tmux` (a new pane in the terminal will open when you execute this command; that's normal)